thebigdatajedi/anakin/README.md

   5:36  error    'next' is defined but never used                                               no-unused-vars
 ```

-That is a lot of errors and warnings.
+That is a lot of errors and warnings to fix manually.
+It's great to be able to make the first pass at it with --fix

 Here is what app.js looks like after --fix